LLNL/paraDIS_lib/LLNL_Review_and_Release/Software_Review_and_Release_Abstract.md

 # Software Review and Release Abstract

-* Identification.
-Used to uniquely identify the software.

-* Software Acronym.
-Acronym (limit 20 characters) that names your code product.

-* Short or Keywords in context (KWIC) title.
-Code title (limit 80 characters).
+* **Identification**:  paraDIS_lib

-* Developer Name(s) and Affiliation.
+* **Developer Name(s) and Affiliation**:  Richard D. Cook, LLNL

-* Software Completion Date.
-List approximate date that the version of the executable module(s), which will be created by the submitted program modules, was first used in an application environment.

-* Brief Description.
-Describe the purpose of the computer program.

-* Method of Solution.
-Provide a short summary of the mathematical methods, engineering principles, numerical algorithms, and procedures incorporated into the software.
+* **Software Completion Date**  03-30-2016

+* **Brief Description**:  The ParaDIS_lib software is a project that is funded by the DOE ASC Program.
+Its purpose is to provide visualization and analysis capabilities for the existing ParaDIS parallel dislocation dynamics simulation code.

+* **Method of Solution**:  Software creates a graph of the nodes and edges in a paraDIS dump file.
+It then traces out important features using DFS of the graph and data values provided for each node and edge in the graph.
+It produces VTK files and provides a C++ interface for use in tools such as VisIt for visualization.
+It also outputs statistics found while traversing the graph.

-* Computer(s) for which software is written.
-List the computer(s) on which this software product will run.
+* **Computer(s) for which software is written** Linux machines such as those installed in the Livermore Computing clusters.

-* Operating System.
-Indicate the operating system used, Release Number, and any deviations or exceptions.

-* Programming Language(s) Used.
-Indicate the programming language(s) in which the software is written along with the approximate percentages (in parenthesis) of each used.

-* Software Limitations.
-Provide a short paragraph on any restrictions implied by storage allocation as well as those due to approximations used.

-* Unique Features of the Software Highlight the advantages, distinguishing features, or special capabilities which may influence the user to select this package over similar products.

-* Related and Auxiliary Software.
-If the software supersedes or is an extension of earlier software, identify the original.
+* **Operating System**.
+Red Hat Enterprise Linux 6 or similar flavors of Linux.

+* **Programming Language(s) Used** C/C++

+* **Software Limitations** Software is serial and in-core.
+Very large datasets could require more than the available memory in a machine.

+* **Unique Features of the Software** Software produces unique statistics resulting from a post-processing graph analysis which cannot be performed without searching the entire graph.

+* **Related and Auxiliary Software**.
+Works on data produced by the ParaDIS parallel dislocation dynamics simulation code.

-* Other Programming or Operating Information or Restrictions.
-Indicate file naming conventions used.
+* **Other Programming or Operating Information or Restrictions** none

-* Hardware Requirements.
-List hardware and installation environment requirements necessary for full utilization of the software.

-* Time Requirements.
-Include any timing requirements estimations necessary to execute the product.
+* **Hardware Requirements** Uses ordinary off the shelf linux compatible hardware.

+* **Time Requirements** None

-* References.
+* **References**.
 List citations of pertinent publications by author, title, and report number.
 References are to be broken down into two groupings:
 	* Reference documents provided with the submittal package
 	* Additional background reference materials generally available